- 1 Top 6 Stage Pianos

 With any digital piano, one of the most important factors is just how realistic the piano voice actually sounds.
 Thanks to Casio’s unique sound processing engine, you can be sure that the Casio PX560BE will deliver accurate and natural sounding piano voices.
 Linear Morphing is a technology that is used in this piano to ensure that the louder and softer sounds transition well and makes your music flow more smoothly.

-256 notes polyphony gives you impressive quality with your performance, allowing up to 256 notes to sound simultaneously without losing any sound quality and being able to hear every note.
+256 notes polyphony gives you impressive quality with your performance, allowing up to 256 notes to sound simultaneous without losing any sound quality and being able to hear every note.

 Kurzweil ARTIS 88-Key Stage Digital Piano